JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 )
 ```

-## Static files {#shiny-complete-images}
+## Static Files {#shiny-complete-images}

-Images will, of course, be necessary in order to test the image classifier, we are therefore going to download some from Wikipedia.
+Images will, of course, be necessary in order to test the image classifier.
+We are therefore going to download some from Wikipedia.
 The following code chunk creates a directory of assets, downloads images of birds and saves them to the aforementioned directory.
-For brevity, we limit ourselves to downloading two images, one of a flamingo and another of a lorikeet but feel free to add more.
+For brevity, we limit ourselves to downloading two images, one of a flamingo and another of a lorikeet, but feel free to add more.
 Also, note that the pre-trained image classifier we are going to use in this example is not limited to birds.

 ```r
 # static files directory